By Alexandra Stark

 Captain’s Guide to Fish Preparation

-When given the opportunity to speak with Chef Wesley True – whose phone interview had to be scheduled through his public relations agent – I knew I was in for the real deal.
 Chef True was born and raised on the Gulf Coast.
 After studying and mastering his craft in NYC – Chef True worked in several of the top restaurants in The City.
-He then returned to Alabama where he opened a southern cuisine style restaurant for which he was twice semi-finalist for the James Beard Award (the Emmy Awards for cooking) in 2011 and 2012.
+He then returned to Alabama where he opened a southern cuisine-style restaurant for which he was twice semi-finalist for the James Beard Award (the Emmy Awards for cooking) in 2011 and 2012.
 Wesley appeared on Bravo’s respected show Top Chef Season 13.

 Chef True recommends handling the fish with care, keeping it as cold as possible, and minimizing movement.
 Once the fish is in the boat and in the box, ice it thoroughly and keep it from bouncing all over the place on the ride in.
 Try not to beat it up when you are processing it, either.

 When it comes to preparing fresh, high-quality seafood (like the contents of your fish box), True’s philosophy is marked by simplicity.
 He recommends letting the quality of the fish speak for itself.
 When you have a fresh tuna or dorado steak, you don’t need an intricate recipe or lots of marinades.
 True recommends using olive oil, salt, pepper and lemon juice.
 He recommends leaving the complex recipes to those with professional culinary training and a commercial kitchen – the same way a first-time fisherman might not want to deploy the kites.